harpalnitk/svelte-kit-basic/VS CODE SHORTCUTS.md

 it will create a taks.json file under .vscode folder in the project directory now u can use command pallete and use >run to tun the command

+### USING GIT
+1. go to source control icon
+2. All files modified will be shown
+3. Click on + icon before files to stage them
+4. then click on commit button and type message
+5. then publish

+1. M against file in explorere means it is modified
+2. In source control clicking on the same file will show the difference between versions